igorcasmarques/igorcasmarques.github.io/my-story/11-more-successes.md

 Online teaching in '17 was nothing like what it has become since the pandemic.
 It was normal for instructors to teach asynchronously via email chains and PDFs.
 We set deadlines for homework and quizzes, and then marked the students' submissions.
 We rarely engaged with students in real time.

-Vero's suggestion meant elevating my course above the glorified newsletter that used to pass for online teaching, but it also meant considerable extra work.
+Vero's suggestion would elevate my course above the glorified newsletter that used to pass for online teaching, but it also meant considerable extra work.

 "But if you do it well, it'll be good for your resume," she advised.
 She convinced me.